Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 YUSHANIA

--angustifolia (picture above right) (as Yushania sp. ferax?) (see: Ornamental Bamboos in China) In flower! seedlings available in June.
+Yushania angustifolia (picture above right) (as Yushania sp. ferax?) (see: Ornamental Bamboos in China).
+One of the most ornamental bamboos I know.
+Strong growing seedlings available.

 Height 2-3 m. sun till half shadow hardy between -16/-18°C